crim-ca/FrVD-visualization-tool/doc/metadata_format.md

 }
 ```

-This format modified the previous 2D list to employ a list of objects instead, each containing the original
+This format modified the previous 2D-list to employ a list of objects instead, each containing the original
 annotation format under the field ``annot_sentence``.

 Additionally, the pre-processed ``sentence`` field is provided, but sometimes the amount of provided entries does
 not correspond to the detected number of *sentences* within the ``vd``.
-Heuristics of the previous version are
+Heuristics of the previous
-therefore employed again to pad missing entries, but use provided ones whenever available.
+[V1](#v1---original-annotations) version are therefore still processed to display (debug) and differences encountered.
+The provided `senttence` are preserved regardless of mismatches.

 #### V3 - Precise Annotations